“You never know who you are until you have lived somewhere other than your own country." –Lynn Sharp, Associate Professor, History Department

 - The maximum number of credits that can be applied to the History minor from off campus studies (including AP credit, IB credit and credits from other US institutions) is 4 credits with the approval of the department chair.

-There are many off-campus studies programs that are suitable for students who wish to study history abroad, hone foreign language skills, or engage in an internship related to US history in Philadelphia or Washington DC.
-Please consult with your major adviser and the OCS staff for specific recommendations related to your goals.
+There are many off-campus studies programs that are suitable for students who wish to student history abroad, hone foreign language skills, and deepen their understanding of global cultures, history, and politics.
+Please consult with your major advisor and the OCS staff for specific recommendations related to your goals.

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.